wanforge/quotes/README.md

 - 📍 Always seek out the seed of triumph in every adversity.

 ## B
+- 🌼 Be the chief but never the lord.
 - 🎶 Belajar adalah harta karun yang akan mengikuti pemiliknya ke mana pun
 - 📍 Baseball is the only field of endeavor where a man can succeed three times out of ten and be considered a good performer.
 - 🕹️ But man is not made for defeat.
 A man can be destroyed but not defeated.